 Origin: Native to southern Texas, the West Indies, northern South America, Central America, and Mexico.

-Appearance: It is an evergreen shrub with weeping twigs and branches on a short trunk.
+Appearance: An evergreen shrub with weeping twigs and branches on a short trunk.
 It has simple ovate-lanceolate leaves that grow on short stems. leaves vary in shape from oval to holly, rough bark, and a root system that is naturally exposed

 Flowering: It produces deep pink to red flowers with five petals.
 Flowers are bisexual, meaning it has both male and female flowers on the same plant.
 Flowers are followed by berry-like small green fruits that turn red as they ripen.
 These edible berries are very juicy and extremely high in ascorbic acid.